 Bokeh, which is a subjective trait, is good to my eye.
-The vignetting is quite pronounced, but is both easy to remove in the post-processing, but also often even desired.
-Bright spots in photos towards the edges tend to gain a quite strong cat-eye shape.
+The vignetting is quite pronounced, but is easily removed in the post-processing.
+Bright spots in photos towards the edges tend to gain quite a strong cat-eye shape.

 Working with Sigma MC-11

 After trying three different copies of this lens with the Sigma MC-11 adapter on Sony A7rII camera, I found out that the autofocus on the oldest copy (with serial number in around one million) did not work at all, but did so in the newer ones with serial number in around 2 million.
 This probably means Sigma has made changes to the firmware even within the same lens-generation.
 The firmware is not user-upgradable.

 The AF-limiters nor the advanced autofocus modes (eye-AF, lock-on-af, etc) did not work on Sony A7rII at the time of testing.